jnharshil/Data-Lake-practice-apcahe-saprk/README.md

  process_song_data:
 - reads the data from S3 public bucket from udacity.
 - tranform the data based on pre defined schema.
-- sort data and store them in parquet files locally which can be used to creat a view to run sql queries by anaylst.
+- sort data and store them in parquet files locally which can be used to create a view to run sql queries by anaylst.

  process_log_data:
  - consist a schema to read the s3 data.
  - reads the data from S3 public bucket from udacity.
 - tranform the data based on pre defined schema.
-- sort data and store them in parquet files locally which can be used to creat a view to run sql queries by anaylst.
+- sort data and store them in parquet files locally which can be used to create a view to run sql queries by anaylst.

 globally define parameters;